AxaFrance/oidc-client/packages/react-oidc/README.md

 };
 ```

-## How to get a fetch that inject Access_Token : Hook method
+## How to get a fetch that inject Access_Token: Hook method

-If your are not using the service worker.
-Fetch function need to send AccessToken.
+If you are not using the service worker.
+The Fetch function needs to send AccessToken.
-This Hook give you a wrapped fetch that add the access token for you.
+This hook will give you a wrapped fetch that adds the access token for you.

 ```javascript
 import React, { useEffect, useState } from "react";